 Step 1.
-Obtain the Conjurer job and grind until you gain the Obliterate ability and equip it (obliterate instakills enemies at the beginning of the battle that are more than or equal to 20 levels lower than you)
+Obtain the Conjurer job and grind until you gain the Obliterate ability and equip it (Obliterate instakills enemies at the beginning of the battle whom you have 20 or more levels up on)

 Step 2: Go to an area with powerful monsters in it (like say, the northern forest)